deciduously/chip8/README.md

 Yes, another Rust/WASM Chip8.
 Targets SDL2 and/or an HTML5 canvas via WebAssembly.

+## Usage

+I tested with the [Chip8 Games Pack](https://www.zophar.net/pdroms/chip8/chip-8-games-pack.html).
+The `TESTER` one is from [corax89/chip8-test-rom](https://github.com/corax89/chip8-test-rom).

+Create a folder called `games/` in the root of the repo and add the games there.  **COMING SOON** Pass the desired game to run at the command line.

+**TODO** Maybe enumerate the games folder, and let the user specify it?
+Or provide a hard path?
+And/or hardcode the gameset into the binary??

 ## Acknowledgements

-The games included in the repo are the [Chip8 Games Pack](https://www.zophar.net/pdroms/chip8/chip-8-games-pack.html).
-The `TESTER` one is from [corax89/chip8-test-rom](https://github.com/corax89/chip8-test-rom).

 These are the reference resources I needed: